rubyonjets/jets/docs/_docs/rails/mount.md

 Rails applications are Rack compatible.
 So, in theory, you can also mount a Rails application in routes.
 However, it is not currently recommended.

 Rails is its own unique beast.
-You have to strip down a lot of Rails functionality with this approach.
+You have to strip down a lot of Rails functionality with the mount approach.
 The end result is that the app is hardly useable.
 Here is some context, thoughts, and reasons to help understand this.

 ## Same Process